CyrusChan7/Personal-Scripts/python3/display_computer_specs/README.md

 ### Quickly find out the specifications of a computer so you can focus on doing what is actually important.

+#### **Note: This script is built with cross-platform in mind, it supports Microsoft Windows, macOS, and most distributions of Linux.**

 <br/>